We’re gonna preface this article with a general statement: there is no such thing as ethical consumption under late-stage capitalism.

-The Ethical Fashion Guide is a great starting resource which examines a few critical parts of a company’s supply chain and gives it a grade, A+ is bueno, F is… not.
-It’s also available as an app if you’re ever out and want to quickly check a brands creds.
+The Ethical Fashion Guide is a great starting resource that examines a few critical parts of a company’s supply chain and gives it a grade, A+ is bueno, F is… not.
+It’s also available as an app if you’re ever out and want to quickly check a brand’s creds.

 For a jumping-off point, check out the ethical and sustainable fashion brands we think are making a pretty good effort.

 Support your local charity shop and shop secondhand